jhumphry/parse_args/README.md

 The `Argument_Parser` type is responsible for holding references to and organising the collections of `Option` objects.
-During the processing of the command line it manages a state machine and sends each argument to the appropriate `Option` object.
-After processing it is equipped with indexing and iteration interfaces to allow the results to be retrieved.
+During the processing of the command line it manages a state machine and sends each argument and any associated value to the appropriate `Option` object.
+After processing is complete it is equipped with indexing and iteration interfaces to allow the results to be retrieved.

 #### Initialising the object